xuchen66/sphinx-emdocs/source/serialEM-note-K3-is-installed-on-Talos.rst

 Please note: at least in our case, there is nothing change to monitor shutter status from CCD/TV camera interface or FEI's Jave program
 "Shutter Blanker Monitor".
 This is probably due to Gatan camera is "external" camera.

-To make absolute sure the shutter is working properly, check it with burn marker method.
-You lift large screen and wait for sometime and take an image of ice sample or plastic sample in lower mag, and you check if you see any sign of burn marker.
+To make absolutely sure the shutter is working properly, check it with burn marker method.
+You lift large screen and wait for sometime and take an image of ice sample or plastic sample in a lower mag, and you check if you see any sign of burn marker.

 .. _watch: